OpenSC/libp11/README.md

      [ available ]
 ```

-## Using p11tool and OpenSSL from the command line tool
+## Using p11tool and OpenSSL from the command line

-This section demonstrates how to use the command line tool to create a self signed
+This section demonstrates how to use the command line to create a self signed
 certificate for "Andreas Jellinghaus".
 The key of the certificate will be generated
 in the token and will not exportable.